dkermer/tutorials/content/posts/Text_and_Markup.md

 **File Paths in Windows** (the location of the file on the computer) are often a source of problems with languages like R. Windows computers separate folders with a `\`.
 However, the interpreter sees `\` as the start of an escape sequence and tries to interpret the next character accordingly.
 To specify `\`, you can escape it like `\\` .
 Alternatively, modern versions of Windows will also accept the Mac/Linux style of file paths with the forward slash `/`.

+**Internet URLs** currently can only use ASCII characters.
+In addition, spaces and special characters can cause problems with interpretation.
+To address these issues, [URLs convert characters](https://www.w3schools.com/tags/ref_urlencode.ASP) to a percent sign and up to a 2 character hex code.
+For example, many people have noticed `%20` in a URL: recall that the decimal code for the space is 32, which is `0x20` in hex.

 Windows and Macs also differ in how they represent the **End Of Line** (EOL), whether with `\n` (aka LF) or `\r\n` (aka CRLF).
 Without going into detail, software and version control programs usually take care of this, but you will see messages and options relating to this.

 Characters that often have **special meaning** inlude: